aryan123pro/Z-Lang/README.md

-# Z-Lang🧃 – The Gen Z Dictionary
+# Z-Lang🧃 – The Gen-Z Dictionary

 I'm **Aryan Doifode** from Mumbai and a CS50 student.
 Z-Lang is my final project for CS50x — a fun, modern web app that helps people discover and understand Gen Z slang.